Resources for School Libraries

 - A special fund allocation of $5.25 million has been added to the 2019-20 Common School Fund distribution.
 Chaired by State Treasurer Sarah Godlewski, the Board of Commissioners of Public Lands approved the special distribution to support families with the continuation of learning because of the ongoing public health emergency.
 Find updated amounts for each district on the DPI Common School Fund Distribution web page.

 - Library Media Specialists are encouraged to allocate Common School Funds to allowable online resources, such as eBooks, audiobooks, and research databases.
-Payments are scheduled to be issued to districts on April 27, 2020.
+Payments were issued to districts on April 27, 2020.

 - As you consider new resources, be conscious of cost beyond the subscription.
 For example, training for staff and students, relevance to curriculum, and the ability to maintain subscriptions in the future are important variables.
 Collecting usage data will allow you to determine the value of your investments.

-- If districts are unable to spend their 2019-20 Common School Fund allocation in full, the unspent portion should be coded as restricted fund balance (10 B 936130) and spent in 2020-21.
+- If districts were unable to spend their 2019-20 Common School Fund allocation in full, the unspent portion should be coded as restricted fund balance (10 B 936130) and spent in 2020-21.
 These changes should be noted in the district's long-range library plan.